ekimb/pasha/README.md

 > Ekim, B., Orenstein, Y., Berger, B. Parallel algorithms for small hitting set approximations. *19th International Workshop on Algorithms in Bioinformatics* (2019).

-Pasha is a tool developed for research and still under development.
-It is not presented as accurate or free of any errors, and free  is a research tool, still in the development stage.
-Hence, it is not presented as error-free, or complete.
-Pasha is provided "AS IS", without warranty of any kind.
+Pasha is a tool for research and still under development.
+It is not presented as accurate or free of any errors, and is provided "AS IS", without warranty of any kind.

 ## Installation and setup